What Is Man’s True Nature?

 Man’s true nature is not one thing.
 It is a balance:

-The modern world has confused productivity with purpose.
 But man was never made just to build—he was made to become.

 When a man is disconnected from his nature, he becomes: